• Skip to main content

 Instructions

-• Heat butter in a large soup pan and gently cook the onion, garlic and spring onion until it begins to soften.
+• Heat 2 tbsp butter in a large soup pan and gently cook 1 medium onion, coarsely chopped, 1 clove garlic, chopped, and 2 large spring onions, chopped until they begin to soften.

-• Add the cubed peeled potatoes and stir well to coat.
+• Add 3 medium rooster potatoes, peeled and cubed, and stir well to coat.

-• Add the chicken stock and leave to simmer for 10 minutes.
+• Add 1.5 litres chicken stock and leave to simmer for 10 minutes.

 • Meanwhile, remove the peas from their pods.

-• Add the fresh peas to the soup and simmer for a further 5 minutes.
+• Add 500 grams fresh garden peas to the soup and simmer for a further 5 minutes.

-• Add the lovage and simmer gently for a further 5-10 minutes until all the vegetables are tender.
+• Add 30 grams lovage and simmer gently for a further 5-10 minutes until all the vegetables are tender.

 • Transfer the soup to a high speed blender and blend until it reaches a smooth consistency.

-• Return to the heat and stir in the cream.
+• Return to the heat and stir in 100 ml double cream.
 Do not allow to boil.

 • Serve with lovage leaves scattered across the top.